MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -SiteSystemServerName

-Specifies a server name for the site system.
+Specify the name of the site system server to configure.

 ```yaml
 Type: String